CK Travels

 For unique views of Busan’s pristine coastline and a fun way to travel, hop aboard the Busan Haeundae Blueline Park Sky Capsules and Beach Train.

-The Haeundae Blue Line Park is one of Busan’s newest tourist attractions – it opened in late 2020 and consists of the iconic Sky Capsules and a separate Beach Train that follows the Busan Green Railway coastal walking trail.
+The Haeundae Blue Line Park Busan is one of South Korea’s newest tourist attractions – it opened in late 2020 and consists of the iconic Sky Capsules and a separate Beach Train that follows the Busan Green Railway coastal walking trail.

 Haeundae Blueline Park Beach Train, Busan